More increasingly, UX designers are finding that many employers expect that they have not only UX expertise but also UI design skills.

-With that caveat, let’s take a look at a few of the differences between the two.
+Now let’s take a look at the differences between the two.

 UX Is Not UI

-UX design or user experience design, is the process by which a pain point or need is identified.
-Then a rough prototype is drawn which is later validated (or invalidated) through testing.
+UX design or user experience design, is the process by which a pain point or user need is identified.
+From there, a rough prototype is drawn which is later validated (or invalidated) through testing.
 When both the business model and the value proposition have been validated the product is built.

 You can think of UI design or user interface design like this:

 User Interface Design = Visual Design + Interaction Design.

 Visual design is the look and feel of the site, the personality if you will; the brand.
 Interaction design is the way people interact with your site.
 When someone clicks a button on your site, does the button change in a noticeable way so they know they’ve been successful?

 Although both UX and UI designers design interactions, you can think of UX designers as the architects of macro-interactions while UI designers, as the makers of micro-interactions, attend to the details.

 According to designer Nick Babich: